sequelize/website/.github/ISSUE_TEMPLATE/api_references_issue.md

 ## Issue Description

-### What was any unclear/missing/problematic in the API reference
+### What was any unclear/missing/problematic in the API reference?

 Write here.